 - Outfit weapons: 350 gold each

-- Costumes: free for ESO Plus members only
+- Costumes: Free for ESO Plus members only

 Additional Outfit Slots

-With multiple slots, save different complete looks and swap between them instantly through Collections or Character menu without visiting an Outfit Station.
-If you want to save multiple build loadouts alongside outfits, check out the Armory system.
+With multiple slots you can save different complete looks and swap between them without visiting an Outfit Station.

 Deutsch